marcelscruz/wheres-my-donkey/README.md

 # Where's My Donkey?

-Search no more, your donkey is right here.
+Search no more.

 ## Project

-Who doesn't want to find the perfect donkey?
-Your despair comes to an end right now.
-This app lets you search for the beloved donkey, and anything else you want.
-Ah, also this app is intended to use some cool web technologies that are available out there.
+Who doesn't want to search for pictures of donkeys?

 ## Installation